|February 20, 2018|

-The program starts on May 24, 2017 and enrollment is NOW OPEN!
+The program begins on February 20, 2018 and enrollment is NOW OPEN!

 Palpation skills for massage therapists is learning to use touch to identify the various soft tissue structures of the body and the condition of those tissues.
 What you learn from touching is used to assess the somatic responses of the body and for making treatment decisions.
 Through palpation, soft tissue such as ligaments, muscles, tendons, joint capsules and other body parts can be identified.

 This Advanced NeuroMuscular Therapy course includes MyoNeural System overviews, PNF/MET, NeuroMuscular Facilitation, GTO/Stretch Response Manipulation, Active/Resisted Release and Adverse Fiber Orientation Stretching.
 Participants of this course learn about the anatomical and physiological mechanisms behind each technique, protocols for each technique, when these techniques can be used and contraindications of which to be aware.

 Manual Lymphatic Drainage

 Manual lymphatic drainage techniques use very light pressure strokes delivered in specific sequences to stimulate lymphatic vessels and improve lymphatic uptake and flow based on Dr. Emil Vodder teachings.
 Participants will learn the palpation skills and foundational strokes required to perform manual lymph drainage.
 Basic knowledge of lymphatic system anatomy, physiology, and factors that regulate interstitial fluid volume for the overall health of the lymphatic system.
 Navigation through how to apply this technique with Oncology clients, pre/post surgical clients and more.